Self-Worth

 Become like the full moon, my friend, bring through your full light, especially when the night appears to be dark.

 Every mother, father, sister, brother, son, daughter, or a child has experienced compassion.
-There’s not a singles human under the Sun, who hasn’t.
+There’s not a single human under the Sun, who hasn’t.
 We all have it, we all know it, it happens through all of us at one point or another.

 I think we only narrowed it down a bit, shrank the orbits of our compassionate selves, showing it only towards those closest to our heart, to those we love.